Our favourite slow fashion and made-to-order labels from New Zealand

 View this post on Instagram

 Lulu Jackson started her sustainable womenswear label, Molly Perkinsons, after being taught sewing and patternmaking by her fashion designer grandmother.
-Based in Mount Maunganui, Molly Perkinsons creates pieces from vintage and deadstock fabrics, focusing on quality design and natural fabrics like silk, wool and cotton.
+Based in Mount Maunganui, Lulu creates pieces from vintage and deadstock fabrics, focusing on quality design and natural fabrics like silk, wool and cotton.
 Each garment is cut and handmade individually by Lulu, with custom orders available on request.

 For more sustainable New Zealand fashion, head here.